Skip to main content

 No. A TOD deed executed under another state's statute has no effect on Florida real estate.
 Use a Florida Lady Bird deed or a revocable living trust instead.

-This guide is general information about Florida law, not legal advice.
+This guide is general information about Florida law.
+It is not legal advice.
 Consult a Florida estate-planning attorney about your specific situation.